 Few events in life are as painful as the death of a loved one.
 At times, you may be uncertain whether you have the energy or desire to heal.
 Our bereavement groups offer a safe, confidential place to gain support with loss, coping, and life transition.

 The In-Home Program is a free program.
 We do accept donations but clients are not obligated to make a donation to receive services.
 The On-Site Program has a sliding-scale fee but no one is refused services for lack of ability to pay.

 We respect your privacy.
 Email is not a secure method of communication.
-If you are interested in receiving services or would like more information about our program, contact the Counseling Services Program by calling: 1-800-260-0094.
+If you are interested in receiving services or would like more information about our program, contact the Therapy Services Program by calling: 1-800-260-0094.